This step by step tutorial will show you how to make any flavor cakesicles with troubleshooting and decorating tips and tricks!

 Then, quickly dip the cakesicle in the chocolate and shake to reincorporate any drips back into the chocolate.
 You can either put the popsicles on a styrofoam board to dry, or lay on parchment.

-If you want to use dipping method, check out these chocolate covered strawberry posts here and here.
-They cover the basics of dipping food in chocolate and have tons of tips and tricks!!
+If you want to use dipping method, check out this chocolate covered strawberry post.
+It covers the basics of dipping food in chocolate and have tons of tips and tricks!!

 Spreading and Filling Method